Home

 Below is one of the original Club 33 membership brochures

 The young man with the orange sleeved carving coat standing behind the large silver chafing dish is Mr. Roger Craig.
 He later became the club's Asst.
 Manager and then rose to Manager.
-He explained that when this photo was taken, the black and gold coats for Club 33 were not finished, so they used the carving coats from Plaza Inn, hence the orange color.
+He explained that when this photo was taken, the black and gold coats for the club were not finished, so they used the carving coats from Plaza Inn, hence the orange color.

 Hit Counter